da-luce/canvas-todoist-sync/README.md

 ### Key/Value Descriptions

 Primary keys:
+- **name:**       purely non functional key - useful for keeping track of courses in file
 - **course_id:**  the ID of the canvas course (required)
 - **project_id:** the ID of the Todoist project (required)
 - **posts:**      list of rules for pushing data (required)